 Don’t just take our word for it, hear what these planners had to say.

 “The NC Smokies is a great place for hosting our annual event.
 All of our participants enjoy staying in the mountains, exploring the national park and parkway.
 They especially love the fresh mountain air and open space.”

 —Matthew Bounds, SOWO Partners

 Find Your Perfect Haywood County Facility

-Sports Covered: Concerts, festivals, car shows, archery, grass volleyball, 3v3 soccer
+Sports Covered: Festivals, concerts, car shows, archery, grass volleyball, 3v3 soccer

 Located in a pristine valley near the Blue Ridge Parkway, Lake Logan is a 300-acre sanctuary that houses lakeside cabins featuring decks with incredible views, fireplaces and kitchenettes.
-Six cozy cabins comprise a log cabin village with lake views and the Eastside Cabins are made up of white clapboard with spacious porches.
-The Retreat house, with a full kitchen, is ideal for small groups of up to 14.
+There is a permanent stage in the lower meadow and a large dining hall with meeting space.

 Sports Covered: Cycling, hiking, trail running